-In the subcutaneous insulin market, our competitors have made considerable efforts to develop faster acting injectable insulin formulations.
-Humalog, which was developed by Eli Lilly and Company, and Insulin Aspart, or NovoLog, which was developed by Novo Nordisk A/S, are the two principal injectable insulin formulations with which we expect to compete.
+In the subcutaneous insulin market, our competitors have made considerable efforts in promoting rapid acting injectable insulin formulations.
+Humalog®, which was developed by Eli Lilly and Company, and NovoLog®, which was developed by Novo Nordisk A/S, are the two principal injectable insulin formulations with which we expect to compete.